- About

 Students may also apply for internal awards, although receiving an offer is not guaranteed.

-The INS program timeline sets the requirements for the student to complete their degree.
-When creating a program timeline, your role as the supervisor is to help the student identify courses which are relevant to their research.
-Required courses must be graduate level courses.
+The INS program timeline sets out the requirements for the student to complete their degree.
+When creating a program timeline, your role as the supervisor is to help the student identify courses relevant to their research.
+Required courses must be graduate level courses; students must complete one or more courses in each of the units in which they are registered.

 Click to Note further information ↓